clairedavid/intro_to_ml/assignments/ml_a1.md

 ## 2. Feature Scaling

 __2.1 Explain__
-Given model parameters initialized randomly between 0 and 1, why will the gradient descent diverge if the dataset is not zero-centered? (look at the data).
+If the parameters are initialized randomly between 0 and 1 and the data are not zero-centered, what happens to the gradient descent?
+Explain the behaviour.

 __2.2 Standardization__
 Create for each input feature an extra column in the dataframe to rescale it to a distribution of zero-mean and unit-variance.
 To see statistical information on a dataframe, a convenient method is: